-For Salt clients, you can schedule automated recurring actions to apply the highstate to clients on a specified schedule.
+For Salt clients, you can schedule automated recurring actions to apply the highstate or an arbitrary set of custom states to clients on a specified schedule.
 You can apply recurring actions to individual clients, to all clients in a system group, or to an entire organization.